0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 On the Virtual machines blade, click the myVMPublic entry.

-On the myVMPublic blade, click Connect and, in the drop down menu, click RDP.
+On the myVMPublic blade, click Connect and, in the drop-down menu, click RDP.

 Click Download RDP File and use it to connect to the myVMPublic Azure VM via Remote Desktop.
-When prompted to authenticate, provide the following credntials:
+When prompted to authenticate, provide the following credentials:

 |Setting	| Value|
 |-------|------|